Theme to St. Trinian's: Reception

 Digital Spy called the song "an electro-glam-sci-fi-rock romp" and gave the song a positive review.
 InTheNews.co.uk, however, called it a "below-average song".

 The song debuted at number ninety-six on the UK Singles Chart on 5 January 2008, due to high download sales.
 It rose to number fifty-one a week later.
-The song was then removed from the iTunes Store to avoid confusion with Girls Aloud's actual single "Call the Shots", but readded in April 2008.
+The song was then removed from the iTunes Store to avoid confusion with Girls Aloud's actual single "Call the Shots", but re-added in April 2008.